asd855280/Job_description_search/README.md

 This automation will then produce a dataframe(job_bool.txt) of all jobs searched, with their job description, education requirement and etc.
 It will also create a job_summary.txt file, which shows the count of occurance of each demanded skills in the searching results.

+And the flask_104.py is just another practice on using html web server to post a form data to execute job description search